Frequently Asked Questions

 How do I obtain my original transcripts after I completed my exchange?

-Check with your hosting university if they will send your transcripts to us at the International Office or if you need to request them.
+Check with your hosting university if they will send your transcripts to us at the Division for Internationalisation or if you need to request them.
 If they are sent to us we will contact you, after you submitted your exchange report, with information on how to collect your transcript.
 We do encourage you to request an original transcript before leaving the partner university if possible.

 How do I transfer credits to Uppsala University after my exchange?

 All requests for transfer are handled by the Graduation Office at Uppsala University.
 Contact them well in time since a request for transfer may take some time.